Cluedrew/iron-space/README.md

 Besides general data fragmentation, if components do end up with different functions that activate at different stages in the loop, then grouping components like this would help with data locality.

+Taking it a step further, a couple of components have to be activated every frame and it doesn't matter the order between them.
+Hence we could activate them down the pool.